VityaSchel/hlothdev/README.md

 Idk I had one hour before deadline and I decided to entertain myself by putting shit into robots.txt broy

-It contains racist sexist gay gomophobic nazist trans info so don't look at it unless you have no morals left :feelsgood:

-## Why is translation so bad?

-Because Grammarly "decided to stop their business in Russia because it may be used in war" lol I see Putin sending SMS to Bidon and using Grammarly to check his grammar

 ## Why is it so laggy

 Because MaterialUI \<Table \\\> component and 3

-## When next site

-already done